department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 </div>

-### Example of bulleted list with more than one sentence
+### Example of bullet list with more than one sentence

 Use ending periods for each bulleted item in a list if any of the items contain a fragment and an additional sentence.